 If you business is closing, you may want to include the date your company will cease operations.
 Otherwise, the information remains the same.

 As with most business correspondence, a thank you is appropriate.
 Even if you’re glad to be getting out of that place, burning bridges just isn’t a good idea.
-If you need some guidance, LiveCareer has a variety of cover letter samples, including commercial lease termination letters, in their Cover Letter Builder.
+If you need some guidance, Resume-Now has a variety of cover letter examples for you to peruse.